Stalag 17: Accolades

 William Holden won the Academy Award for Best Actor in a Leading Role.
-His acceptance speech is one of the shortest on record ("thank you, thank you"); the TV broadcast had a strict cutoff time which forced Holden's quick remarks.
+His acceptance speech is one of the shortest on record ("thank you, thank you"), the TV broadcast had a strict cutoff time, which forced Holden's quick remarks.
 The frustrated Holden personally paid for advertisements in the Hollywood trade publications to thank everyone he wanted to on Oscar night.
 He also remarked that he felt that either Burt Lancaster or Montgomery Clift should have won the Best Actor Oscar for From Here to Eternity instead of him.
-It is said that he felt he was given the award as consolation for not having previously won it for Sunset Boulevard.
+He is said to have felt he was given the award as consolation for not having previously won it for Sunset Boulevard.